Study finds COVID-19 vaccine may reduce virus transmission - WTMJ

 “Our data suggest you want to be as close to the 12 weeks as you can” for the second dose, Pangalos said.

-British Health Secretary Matt Hancock said the study “backs the strategy that we’ve taken” to make sure more people have gotten at least one shot to protect them.
+British Health Secretary Matt Hancock said the study “backs the strategy that we’ve taken” to make sure more people have gotten at least one shot.
 Britain’s decision has been criticized as risky by other European countries.

 Stephen Evans of the London School of Hygiene and Tropical Medicine said the study’s suggestion that a single dose protected people for 12 weeks was “useful but not definitive.”